Skip to Content

 Type 4a Hair

-• Deep condition weekly for shine and strength.
+• Deep condition weekly to strengthen each coil

 Type 4b Hair